A Physics inspired Functional Operator for Model Uncertainty Quantification in the RKHS: Problem Formulation and Background

-Although such a posterior is a theoretically elegant solution, it is intractable in most modern applications because of the difficulty in computing $p(\mathbf{w}|\mathbf{D})$.
-Variational inference and MCMC type approaches and their faster variants are typically implemented to obtain approximate solutions.
-Variational inference posits a variational family of distributions (using a latent variable $v$), $q(\mathbf{w}; v)$ and approximates the posterior $p(\mathbf{w}|D)$ by minimizing the KL divergence between $q(\mathbf{w}; v)$ and $p(\mathbf{w}|D)$, thus turning the posterior estimation into an optimization problem.
+Although such a posterior is a theoretically elegant solution, it is intractable in most modern applications because of the difficulty in computing $p(\mathbf{w}|\mathbf{D})$, due to the difficulty in computing its evidence likelihood.
+Variational inference and Markov chain Monte Carlo (MCMC) type approaches and their faster variants are typically implemented to obtain approximate solutions.
+Variational inference posits a variational family of distributions (using a latent variable $v$), $q(\mathbf{w}; v)$ of weights and approximates the posterior $p(\mathbf{w}|\mathbf{D})$ by minimizing the Kullback-Liebler divergence between $q(\mathbf{w}; v)$ and $p(\mathbf{w}|\mathbf{D})$, thus turning the posterior estimation into an optimization problem.